sfarmani/sfarmani.github.io/md/vps-hostbot.md

 map.num_disabled = 0
 ```

-11. In `WinSCP`, go back to `aura-bot` base directory and find `aliases.ini`
+12. In `WinSCP`, go back to `aura-bot` base directory and find `aliases.ini`
     - remove everything and replace it with `twrpg = twre.ini`

 > Each time you upload a new version of the map, you need to edit these files to update the version number.
 >
-> Then in game whisper the bot the !load command to reload the config file.
+> Then in game whisper the bot the !load command to load the config file.
 This will be explained again later in the [Maintenance](#maintenance) section

 ### Compile the host-bot
 We are done with `WinSCP` and can go back to `PuTTY`